 Thank you for even considering to donate – the power to get these stories is truly in your hands.
 If anything, sharing an interview or single post with someone who may not know about this site is just as valuable, and I thank you for that as well.

-Thank you to my current patrons – your love and support means the world.
+Thank you to my past and current patrons – your love and support means the world.

 - Jessika Albrecht